Clipboard (computing): Data formats

 Applications communicate through the clipboard by providing either serialized representations of an object, or a promise (for larger objects).
 In some circumstances, the transfer of certain common data formats may be achieved opaquely through the use of an abstract factory; for example, Mac OS X uses a class called NSImage to provide access to image data stored on the clipboard, though the actual format of the image data backing the object is hidden.
 The sending and receiving application negotiate the formats which can be transferred in between them, oftentimes with the active GUI widget responsible for providing acceptable type transformations.
 The pasteboard allows for transfer of common items such as URLs, colors, images, strings, attributed strings (Rich text), and sounds.
 The operating system and GUI toolkit may provide some common conversions, for example converting from rich text to plain text and vice versa.
 Various type identifiers for data transfer are supported by modern operating systems, which may automatically provide acceptable mappings between type systems, such as between MIME and Uniform Type Identifier.

 Computer security

-Clipboard hijacking is an exploit in which a person's clipboard's content is replaced by malicious data, such as a link to a malicious web site.
+Clipboard hijacking or clipboard injection is an exploit in which a person's clipboard's content is replaced by malicious data, such as a link to a malicious web site.
+For example, if a user copies a cryptocurrency receiving address into the clipboard, a hijacking program can overwrite it with an address controlled by the hijacker, so that when the user pastes the address their cryptocurrency is transmitted to the hijacker instead of the intended recipient.
 While some security-holes were patched, JavaScript can still be used to modify clipboard content via an attack dubbed 'pastejacking'.
 Dylan Ayrey who developed the attack set up a website that demonstrates how this exploit can be used to trick a user into running commands they didn't want to run.

 There have been exploits where web pages grab clipboard data.
 In early 2013 researchers exposed risks stemming from Android-based password managers and documented how passwords in 21 of the most popular of these apps could be accessed by any other app on an Android device including those with extremely low-level privileges.
 Joe Siegrist notes that this is an "OS-level issue that impacts everything running on Android".